Not many people can say that they’ve been finding winners at the track since they were ten years old. Cam O’Brien certainly can.

 How successful were you when you first started out?

-We had bookmakers downstairs (offices were at Fannie Bay racetrack in Darwin) in “the Laurels” and often an analyst would quietly slip out the door to duck downstairs to the Laurels for a bet, minutes before a race… It wasn’t exactly scientific punting, but I did learn from it.
+Our offices were at Fannie Bay racetrack in Darwin.
+We had bookmakers downstairs in “the Laurels” and often an analyst would quietly slip out the door to duck downstairs to the Laurels for a bet, minutes before a race… It wasn’t exactly scientific punting, but I did learn from it.

 When did you first feel that you had an edge over the bookies?
 And what approach did you use?